CCBR/HowTos/docs/GitHub/sop_docs_projpipes.md

 - All pipelines should provide users with documentation for usage, test data, expected outputs, and troubleshooting information.
 [Mkdocs](https://www.mkdocs.org/) is the recommended tool to perform this action, however, other tools may be utilized.
 The cookiecutter template's ([NextFlow](https://github.com/CCBR/CCBR_NextflowPipelineCookiecutter), [Snakemake](https://github.com/CCBR/CCBR_SnakemakePipelineCookiecutter)) were written for mkdocs, and provide basic yaml markdown files provided for this use.
 They should be edited according to the pipelines function and user needs.

 1. Background
-    - Information on who the pipeline was developed for, and a statemnt if it's only been tested on Biowulf.
+    - Information on who the pipeline was developed for, and a statement if it's only been tested on Biowulf.
     - Also include a workflow image to summarize the pipeline.
 2. Getting Started
     - This should set the stage for all of the pipeline requirements.
 This should include the following pages: